syncfusion-content/blazor-docs/blazor/diagram/bpmn-shapes/bpmn-activity.md

 ## BPMN activity task

-The [TaskType](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.BpmnActivity.html#Syncfusion_Blazor_Diagram_BpmnActivity_TaskType) property of the  [Bpmn Activity](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.BpmnActivity.html) allows you to define the type of task such as sending, receiving, user-based task, etc. By default, the value of [TaskType](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.BpmnActivity.html#Syncfusion_Blazor_Diagram_BpmnActivity_TaskType) property is set to **None**.
-This is shown by a small event symbol in the top of the corner.
+The [TaskType](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.BpmnActivity.html#Syncfusion_Blazor_Diagram_BpmnActivity_TaskType) property of the  [Bpmn Activity](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.BpmnActivity.html) allows you to define the type of task such as sending, receiving, user-based task, etc. By default, the value of [TaskType](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.BpmnActivity.html#Syncfusion_Blazor_Diagram_BpmnActivity_TaskType) property is set to **None.** This is shown by a small event symbol in the top of the corner.
 The following code explains how to create different types of BPMN tasks.

 ```cshtml
 @using Syncfusion.Blazor.Diagram